-Eurail passes are created by a European train carrier-owned consortium called Eurail.
-Eurail passes can cover train travel in up to 28 European countries and are bought for a specific length of time, like one month, and a specific number of Eurail travel days therein, like three days in one month.
+Cost-effective and efficient, Eurail passes provide train travelers access to up to 33 European countries.
+Passes are bought for a specific length of time, such as one month, and a specific number of Eurail travel days therein, like three days in one month.

 Decide how many European countries you're visiting before you buy a pass, and that will help you narrow down which option is right for you.

 - More than two countries?
-Buy a single country pass covering both countries -- lots exist.
+Buy a single country pass covering both countries.
+Plenty of those to choose from.

 - Traveling to three-five countries?
 Buy a Selectpass.